-The agriculture industry encompasses all businesses that cultivate crops, raise animals, farm fish, and log wood; i.e., farms, hatcheries, orchards, greenhouses, ranches, and dairy farms.
+The industry encompasses all businesses that cultivate crops, raise animals, farm fish, and log wood, i.e., farms, hatcheries, orchards, greenhouses, ranches, and dairy farms.

 The story begins with suppliers (seeds, fertilizers, machinery, etc.).
-Next up are the producers, or farmers, who plant, grow, and harvest the crops.
+Next are the producers, or farmers, who plant, grow and harvest the crops.
 Then the product heads to the processors, where it is inspected, weighed, cleaned, graded, packaged, and labeled.
-From there, it moves on to distributors, who manage the circulation of the product to sellers and retailers, where it reaches the shelves for consumer purchase.
+From there, it moves on to distributors, who manage the product’s circulation to sellers and retailers, where it reaches the shelves for consumer purchase.

-There are numerous steps before the food hits your dinner table, and most businesses involved use EDI to manage the process efficiently.
-EDI stands for electronic data interchange, which means sharing documents in a 100% virtual format between all parties.
+Therefore, there are numerous steps before the food hits your dinner table, and most businesses use EDI to manage the process efficiently.
+Electronic data interchange shares documents in a 100% virtual, secure format between all parties.
 Communications include contracts, purchase orders and confirmations, order amendments, advance ship notices, movement notifications, goods receipts, invoices, payment remittances, and cancellations.

 Growers can benefit immensely from an EDI solution.
-The electronic format means no more human errors — mistyped quantities, product numbers, prices, and more.
-These errors bring great headaches as producers have to scramble to make things right.
+The electronic format eliminates human errors — mistyped quantities, product numbers, prices, and more.
+These errors bring incredible headaches as producers scramble to make things right.

-Agriculture is an industry that is affected by many things that are out of the growers’ control.
-Pests, disease, drought, heavy rain, unseasonable temperatures are a few that come to mind.
-While you can’t stop a rainstorm, you can control your business’s reaction by having a solid EDI solution ready to move the product efficiently so trading partners earn the most profit as possible from a low production year.
+Agriculture is affected by many things that are out of the growers’ control, such as pests, disease, drought, heavy rain, and unseasonable temperatures.
+While you can’t stop a rainstorm, you can control your business’s reaction by having a solid EDI solution ready to move the product efficiently.
+Hence, trading partners earn the most profit possible from a low production year.

-One obstacle agriculture faces that not all industries share is seasonality.
-Farming is highly seasonal, and businesses need to be ready for the busy times.
-EDI provides its users the ability to act and react quickly; you don’t want to be asleep during the periods when there are many irons in the fire.
-Missed opportunities mean you’ll have to wait until next year.
+Farming is highly seasonal, and businesses must be ready for the busy times.
+EDI allows its users to act and react quickly because you don’t want to be asleep during peak periods!

-Major grocery retailers issue fees when products don’t meet certain parameters.
-For example, if a shipment arrives outside its must arrive by date (MABD), the retailer will issue a chargeback by way of a deduction on the invoice.
-It’s critical for the MABD to be met because stores place orders strategically (based on historical data), to stock shelves at the moment they become empty.
-This keeps costs down.
-If a shipment arrives before or after its preassigned window, that model established by the retailer is disrupted, and the supplier pays the price.
+Major grocery retailers issue fees when products don’t meet specific parameters.
+For example, if a shipment arrives outside its must-arrive-by date (MABD), the retailer will issue a chargeback through a deduction on the invoice.
+Stores place orders strategically (based on historical data) to stock shelves when they become empty.
+MABDs keep costs down, but a shipment that arrives before or after its preassigned window disrupts this model.
+Unfortunately, the supplier pays the price.

 For more details about how EDI aids grocers, check out EDI, The Grocery Industry, and Lessons from the Pandemic.

-If you’re involved in the agriculture supply chain, make sure you’ve found the right EDI partner, and don’t be afraid to scrap it if it’s not working out.
-Sometimes, the EDI integration just isn’t acceptable for your needs.
-We can help tailor a solution that’s right for you, and we will ensure seamless integration.
+If you’re involved in the agriculture supply chain, do you have the right EDI partner?
+Don’t be afraid to change course if it’s not working out.
+Sometimes, the EDI integration isn’t acceptable for your needs.
+We can help tailor the right solution for you, and we will ensure seamless integration.

 To find out how to get started, contact BOLD VAN by calling 844-265-3777 or emailing firstname.lastname@example.org.